fl1pcoin/ProtoLLM/protollm/connectors/README.md

 res = model.invoke("Tell me a joke")
 print(res.content)
 ```
-The rest of the examples are located in the `examples/connector_creator_usage_examples.py` module of the repository.
+You can find the rest of the examples [here](https://github.com/ITMO-NSS-team/ProtoLLM/tree/main/examples/connector_creator_usage_examples.py)

 ## New connectors

-For now connectors are available for services supporting the OpenAI API format, as well as for Gigachat family models.
 If you want to add a new connector, you need to implement a class based on the BaseChatModel class with all the
 necessary methods.
 Instructions for implementation available
 [here](https://python.langchain.com/docs/how_to/custom_chat_model/).